maplibre/maplibre/AI_POLICY.md

 In addition to the specific requirements listed below, please ensure your code, comments, and explanations are free of unnecessary repetition, vague assertions, or contradictory statements.

-### Pull requests

-When you file a pull request:

-- Please run the code to verify it works.
-This includes any unit or integration tests you add.
-- Please anticipate and be able to explain each significant change in your own words.

-If you cannot answer reviewer questions about your own PR in a straightforward manner, the PR will be closed.

-### Bug reports

-- Please reproduce the issue using a working minimal demonstration.
-An AI tool's description of a bug is not a reproducer.
-- If you are unable to reproduce the issue, please indicate this in the bug report.

 ### Maintainer authority

 Maintainers are not obligated to debug or explain code on an author's behalf, nor to reproduce bug reports the filer has not verified.
 A contribution whose author cannot meet the expectations will be closed.
 Closing is not hostile; it is how maintainer time is protected.